@neuledge/context

 3. Query via MCP

 Start the MCP server and your AI coding assistant — Claude, Cursor, VS Code Copilot — gets sub-10 ms access to accurate, version-specific documentation.
+Use --http for team-wide sharing.

-$ npx @neuledge/context mcp
+$ npx @neuledge/context serve --http 3000

 Why Local-First

 Cloud doc services charge per query and enforce rate limits.
 When you hit them mid-session, your AI falls back to stale training data.
 Context eliminates that failure mode.
+Learn what local-first documentation is and why it matters →

 No Rate Limits